 All complaints are logged with a brief note kept of the complainer, the nature of their concerns, the person responsible for the content complained of, and the resolution.
-The log is managed by each individual editor and a copy is collectively administered by The Sunday Post editor's PA.
+The log is managed by each individual editor and a copy is collectively maintained..
 Complaints are filed under general, legal and IPSO and stored for a minimum of three years.
-As part of management of the complaints process, editors oversee and identify any patterns or trends and ensure the process is being followed correctly and consistently.